pFragga/othello-reversi/README.md

   * It's max depth is determined by the user.
 * User:
   * can choose to go first.
-  * Determines the computer's max depth before at the beginning of the game (it's a bit like choosing the difficulty in other games).
+  * Determines the computer's max depth at the beginning of the game (a bit like choosing the difficulty in other games).

 Read more here: